Bus Rapid Transit System Peshawar

-You are advised to take care of their Zu Card.
+You are advised to take care of your Zu Card.
 There is no refund if the Zu Card is stolen or lost.
-Balance can be transferred for card which are registered against NIC.
-If a ZU card is inoperable due to a technical fault, the staff at ticket officer shall replace the faulty ZU Card free of charge and transfer the stored value balance, if any, to a new card and return to you within a maximum of five working days.
+Balance can be transferred for cards that are registered against NIC.
+If a ZU card is inoperable due to a technical fault, the staff at the ticket officer shall replace the faulty ZU Card free of charge and transfer the stored value balance, if any, to a new card and return it to you within a maximum of five working days.
 You can also return a broken card at Zu Station, and purchase a new one.
 If there is an existing balance in the broken card, it will be transferred to your new card.

 Download ZU Android APP: https://play.google.com/store/apps/details?id=com.lmkt.zupeshawar

 Download ZU App for IOS: https://apps.apple.com/us/app/zu-peshawar/id1532389509

-How to Travel From one Station to another Stations?
+How to Travel From One Station to Another Station?

-The procedure of traveling by bus is that you will go to the station, if you are on a bike or car, the Parking facilities are available at Chamkani stations, Dabgari and Mall of Hayatabad, park your vehicle on the station.
+The procedure of traveling by bus is that you will go to the station if you are on a bike or car, Parking facilities are available at Chamkani stations, Dabgari, and Mall of Hayatabad, and park your vehicle at the station.

-Buy a ticket from the staff counter or get a free ZU Card from counter and get a Ticket from Vending Machine.
-When you get a Free ZU Card, that is Top-up of Rs 100/- The fare deduced will be displayed at fare validators (machines on which you tap your card to enter/exit system or pay your fare).
-Also, on the website, Ticket Machine, website as well as via Zu app, the passengers can view the history of fare deducted.
+Buy a ticket from the staff counter or get a free ZU Card from the counter and get a Ticket from the Vending Machine.
+When you get a Free ZU Card, that is a Top-up of Rs 100/- The fare deduced will be displayed at fare validators (machines on which you tap your card to enter/exit the system or pay your fare).
+Also, on the website, Ticket Machine, website as well as via the Zu app, the passengers can view the history of fare deducted.

 One person can get only one free ZU Card.
-You can also add payment by ZU Mobile App.
+You can also add payment to the ZU Mobile App.

 It has been proposed in the BRT design to use smart cards for fare payment methods.
-It is proposed that TransPeshawar should invest in producing these cards and sell it to passengers free of cost initially for six months.
+It is proposed that TransPeshawar should invest in producing these cards and sell them to passengers free of cost initially for six months.

 After six months, passengers will have to pay an extra Rs100 as a payment for the card.
 With smartcards, the passengers’ database will also be maintained by Trans Peshawar.